ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Meaning: Reserved.
 This sub-error code value MUST NOT be sent.
 If received, it has no meaning.

-  * Applicability: This code should never be used
+  * Applicability: This code should never be used.

   * Reference: This-Document